laststonedjs/Arctic_Fox_CRUD_React/README.md

 ## Created fake Mock RESTApi with "json-server" package, installed with npm

-### Simulated database with json-server.

-### Go inside "/server-api" folder and run 'npm start' for runing JSON server on "localhost:3006/foxes"
+2. Go inside "server-api" folder and run 'npm start' for running API on "localhost:3006/foxes"

 In the terminal we can see all the changes regarding the requests that are sent, as well as whether any of the requests failed (GET, POST, PUT, DELETE).